tgrall/couchbase-ansible-playbook/README.md

 [couchbase-main] : select one of your server, this one will be used to initialize and configure the cluster.
 [couchbase-nodes] : all other nodes that will be added to the cluster.

-Enter the Administrator username, password and bucket name in the ./group_vars/all/file
+Enter the Administrator information and server configuration (RAM Quotas, Bucket name, Replicas) in the ./group_vars/all file

 Run the Ansible command
 <pre>
-./bin/ansible-playbook -i ./couchbase/hosts  ./couchbase/couchbase.yml
+ansible-playbook -i ./hosts  ./couchbase.yml
 </pre>